Lab grown diamonds are diamonds that are created in a laboratory using advanced technology, rather than mined from the earth.

 Therefore, it can be concluded that lab grown diamonds are the future of the diamond industry, and India is at the forefront of this revolution.

-Other countries that have significant shares of the lab grown diamond market are India, Singapore, Russia, and the United States.
+Other significant producers include India, Singapore, Russia, and the United States.

 Gold jewellery is considered auspicious and a symbol of wealth and status.